hm-lang/core/proposals/intro.md

     print "Overwriting?"
 ```

+TODO: discussion on how it needs to be clear what function overload is being redefined.

 ## constant versus mutable arguments

 Functions can be defined with mutable or immutable arguments, but that does